 Shoulder conditions can be tough to deal with and cause a great deal of stress, especially if you’re having pain when trying to sleep, take off your t-shirt, or dry the laundry.
 We are dependent on our shoulders for many activities throughout our daily lives, and shoulder pain can be debilitating and disruptive.
 Besides fractures that require immediate attention and care, there are other shoulder injuries or conditions that can result in persistent pain.
-Let’s take a look at some conditions that may be causing your constant shoulder pain:
+Let’s take a look at some conditions that require shoulder tendon pain treatment in Singapore:

 Causes of Shoulder Pain

 Frozen shoulder is indicated by a loss of motion in the shoulder joint.
 Frozen shoulder starts with the freezing stage where there’s a significant amount of pain but there is also some range of shoulder movement.
 It then develops with more movement restriction and stiffness but the pain reduces at this stage.
 Eventually after a period of worsening symptoms, the thawing stage will see a frozen shoulder getting better with an improvement in motion.
 There are not clear indications of what makes a person more susceptible to frozen shoulder, however, conditions like diabetes have an increased risk factor.

 Rotator cuff conditions are common and can range from rotator cuff tendinitis to a rotator cuff tear.
 Tendinitis is the irritation and inflammation of tendons and cuff muscles that keep your shoulder joint moving.
 It can occur over time such as keeping your shoulder in a particular position for a prolonged period such as when sleeping, or by repetitive overhead movements from work or house chore movements, or sports activities like tennis and baseball.
 Rest and treatment of inflammation at home can help to reduce rotator cuff tendinitis.
 A partial or complete rotator cuff tear requires professional treatment as it is more severe and can cause intense pain or further damage.